Your Genre Questions

 Children's Animal Stories

 Question: I hope you can give some advice.
-I would like to write a fictional children's book about animals and perhaps publish it online on my website …
+I would like to write a book of children's animal stories and perhaps publish it online on my website together …

 Click here to ask your question.